redox-mobile/bare-bbb-cpp/README.md

-# Bare Metal Application for BeagleBone Black
+# Bare Metal C++ Application for BeagleBone Black

-This is an example of the bare metal application to be run on the BeagleBone Black board.
+This is an example of the bare metal C++ application to be run on the BeagleBone Black board.

 # Building